-- 17. (1) Subject to the South African Qualifications Authority Act, 1995 (Act No. 58 of 1995), the Higher Education Act, 1997 (Act No. 101 of 1997), the Skills Development 5 Act, 1998 (Act No. 97 of 1998), and the Further Education and Training Colleges Act, 2006 (Act No. 16 of 2006), no educational institution or training facility may offer or provide any education or training having as its object to qualify any person for the practising of any built environment profession to which the provisions of this Act apply, unless such education and training has been accredited by the professional board in 10 question. - (2) Any person, educational institution or training facility wishing to offer education or training contemplated in subsection (1) must, before offering or providing such education or training, apply in writing to the professional board in question for the accreditation of such education or training, and must- - (a) furnish such particulars regarding the education or training as the professional board in question may require; and
+- 17. (1) Subject to the National Qualifications Framework Act, 2008, the Higher Education Act, 1997 (Act No. 101 of 1997), the Skills Development Act, 1998 (Act No. 45 97 of 1998), and the Further Education and Training Colleges Act, 2006 (Act No. 16 of 2006), no educational institution or training facility may offer or provide any education or training having as its object to qualify any person for the practising of any built environment profession to which the provisions of this Act apply, unless such education and training has been accredited by the professional board in question. - (2) Any person, educational institution or training facility wishing to offer education or training contemplated in subsection (1) must, before offering or providing such education or training, apply in writing to the professional board in question for the accreditation of such education or training, and must- - (a) furnish such particulars regarding the education or training as the professional 55 board in question may require; and - (b) pay the prescribed accreditation fees and annual fees to remain accredited. - (3) The professional board concerned may grant or refuse any application lodged in terms of subsection (2) and, having granted such application, may impose such conditions and requirements as it may deem necessary subject to which the education or training in question may be provided at such educational institution or training facility.

-- (b) pay the prescribed accreditation fees and annual fees to remain accredited. - (3) The professional board concerned may grant or refuse any application lodged in terms of subsection (2) and, having granted such application, may impose such 20 conditions and requirements as it may deem necessary subject to which the education or training in question may be provided at such educational institution or training facility. - (4) Any person who contravenes or fails to comply with any provision of this section is guilty of an offence and on conviction liable to a fine or to imprisonment for a period not exceeding 12 months or both a fine and such imprisonment. - (5) A professional board is the education and training quality assurer for its built environment profession in terms of the South African Qualification Authority Act, 1995 (Act No. 58 of 1995).
+(4) Any person who contravenes or fails to comply with any provision of this section is guilty of an offence and on conviction liable to a fine or to imprisonment for a period not exceeding 12 months or both a fine and such imprisonment.